 How to calculate Shinkansen baggage size

-Note: Sports equipment (including skis, surfboards, and bikes — with covers), musical instruments, wheelchairs, strollers, etc. do not need reservations, no matter the size.
-However, it is recommended to reserve an oversized luggage seat for a more comfortable journey.
+Sports equipment (including, unbelievably, skis, surfboards, and bikes — with covers), musical instruments, wheelchairs, and baby strollers do not need reservations, no matter the size.
+However, it is strongly recommended that you reserve an oversized luggage seat for a more comfortable journey.
 For Shinkansen lines without luggage space, you may want to book an extra seat if you can afford it — just in case.

 How to reserve Shinkansen seats with luggage storage

 Only certain types of seats come with extra luggage storage.
-These are the seats in the back row of the Shinkansen carriage — the extra baggage storage space is directly behind them (unfortunately, you cannot recline these seats if you have baggage behind you).
+These are the seats in the back row of the Shinkansen carriage — just note that the specific seat numbers for this row change depending on the type of Shinkansen you’re riding.
+The extra baggage storage space is directly behind the last row (unfortunately, you cannot recline these seats if you have baggage behind you).

 You will need to reserve these seats before getting on the train, but they won’t cost you more than a regular reserved seat.
 And with a JR Pass, they are complimentary.